 - SEC.
-6. Section 1249.1 is added to the Code of Civil Procedure, to read: - 1249.1.
-All improvements pertaining to the realty that are on the property on the date of the service of summons and which affect its value shall be considered in the assessment of compensation, damages and special benefits unless they are removed or destroyed before either the title to the property or the possession thereof is taken by the plaintiff, whichever is earlier.
-No improvements put upon the property subsequent to the date of the service of summons shall be included in the assessment of compensation, damages, or special benefits. - SEC.
-7. Section 1253 of the Code of Civil Procedure is amended to read: - 1253.
-(1) When payments have been made and the bond given, if the plaintiff elects to give one, as required by [the-last-twe] Sections 1251 and 1252, the court [must] shall made a final order of condemnation, which [must] shall describe the property condemned, the estate or interest acquired therein and the purposes of such condemnation.
-A certified copy of the order [must] shall thereupon be filed in the office of the recorder of the county in which the property is located.
-[7-and-thereupen]
+6. Section 1249.1 is added to the Code of Civil Procedure, to read: 1249.1.
+All improvements pertaining to the realty that are on the property on the date of the service of summons and which affect its value shall be considered in the assessment of compensation, damages and special benefits unless they are removed or destroyed before the earliest of the following dates: - (a) The date the title to the property is taken by the plaintiff. - (b) The date the possession of the property is taken by the plaintiff. - (c) The date the plaintiff is authorized to take possession of the property under an order authorizing the plaintiff to do so.

+No improvements put upon the property subsequent to the date of the service of summons shall be included in the assessment of compensation, damages, or special benefits.

+SEC.
+7. Section 1253 of the Code of Civil Procedure is amended to read: (1) 1253.
+When payments have been made and the bond given, if the plaintiff elects to give one, as required by [the-last-twe] Sections 1251 and 1252, the court [must] shall make a final order of condemnation, which

+[must] shall describe the property condemned, the estate or interest acquired therein and the purposes of such condemnation.
+A certified copy of the order [must] shall thereupon be filed in the office of the recorder of the county in which the property is located. [--and-thereupon]

 - (2) The title to the property described [therein] in the final order of condemnation [shall] vests in the plaintiff for the purposes described therein [specified] upon the date that a certified copy of the final order of condemnation is filed in the office of the recorder of the county. - SEC.
-8. Section 1254 of the Code of Civil Procedure is amended to read: - 1254.
-(1) In any case in which the plaintiff is not in possession of the property sought to be condemned, the plaintiff may, at any time after trial and judgment entered or pending an appeal from the judgment [te-the Supreme-Court, whenever-the-plaintiff-shall-have-paid] and after payment into court [7] for the defendant of [7] the full amount of the judgment [7] and such further sum as may be required by the court as a fund to pay any further damages and costs that may be recovered in said proceeding, [as well-as-all-damages-that-may-be-sustained-by-the-defendant,-if,-fer-any-cause the-property-shall-net-be-finally-taken-fer-public-use,] apply ex parts for an order authorizing it to take possession of and to use the property sought to be condemned. - (2) If in the judgment the court determined that the plaintiff is entitled to acquire the property by eminent domain, and if the court determines that the plaintiff has made the deposit as required in subdivision (1)
+8. Section 1254 of the Code of Civil Procedure is amended to read: - the property sought to be condemned, the plaintiff may, at any time after trial and judgment entered or pending an appeal from the judgment [te-the Supreme-Geurt,-whenever-the-plaintiff-shall-have-paid] and after payment into court [,] for the defendant of [,] the full amount of the judgment [,] and such further sum as may be required by the court as a fund to pay any further damages and costs that may be recovered in said proceeding, [as well-ss-all-damages-that-may-be-sustained-by-the-defendant,-if,-fer-any-eause, the-preperty-shall-met-be-finally-taken-fer-public-use,] apply ex parte for an order authorizing it to take possession of and to use the property sought to be condemned. - (2) If in the judgment the court determined that the plaintiff is entitled to acquire the property by eminent domain, and if the court determines that the plaintiff has made the deposit as required in subdivision (1)

-of this section, the [superior] court [in-which-the-proceeding-was-tried may,-upon-netice-of-not-less-than-ten-days] shall, by order, authorize the plaintiff [,-if-already-in-possession,-to-continue-therein,-and-if-not, then] to take possession of and use the property during the pendency of and until the final conclusion of the litigation, and [may] shall, if necessary, stay all actions and proceedings against the plaintiff on account thereof.
+of this section, the [superior] court [in-which-the-preceeding-was-tried-may,-upon-notice-of-not-less-than-ten-days,] shall, by order, authorize the plaintiff [y-if-already-in-pessession,-te-continue-thereiny-and-if-not, then] to take possession of and use the property during the pendency of and until the final conclusion of the litigation, and [may] shall, if necessary, stay all actions and proceedings against the plaintiff on account thereof.